-Dr. Shi (Tracy) Xu is a Lecturer at University of Surrey School of Hospitality & Tourism Management, and Programme Leader of MSc Strategic Hotel Management.
+Dr. Shi (Tracy) Xu is a Senior Lecturer at University of Surrey School of Hospitality & Tourism Management, and Programme Leader of MSc Strategic Hotel Management.
 She holds a Ph.D. degree from the Pennsylvania State University.
-Dr. Xu has authored over thirty refereed journal articles and conference proceedings publications.
+Dr. Xu has authored over fifty refereed journal articles and conference proceedings publications.
 Dr. Xu received the Best Paper Award at the 20th Annual Graduate Education and Graduate Student Research Conference in Hospitality and Tourism, in Tampa, FL, January 2015, and the Best Paper Award at the Southern Management Association Annual Conference, in Charlotte, NC, October 2016.
-As an active human resource management and organizational behavior researcher in the hospitality industry, Dr. Xu's research focuses on three themes: employee emotions, abusive supervision, and turnover.
+As an active human resource management and organizational behavior researcher in the hospitality industry, Dr. Xu's research focuses on three themes: employee wellbeing, leadership, and turnover.

 - Consumer responses to attractiveness of waiters/waitresses

 - Health responses to emotion work in the nursing profession

 - Student's response to online feedback using eye-tracking techniques

 - Abusive supervision using experience sampling methodology

 - COVID 19: HR impact in the hospitality industry

 Dr. Xu serves on the editorial advisory boards of International Journal of Contemporary Hospitality Management and Cornell Hospitality Quarterly.
 Her articles have been featured in ScienceDaily, Hospitality&CateringNews, Guildford Dragon, AzoRobotics, NewsWise, Gadget, News8Plus, etc.

 Dr. Xu is always looking for passionate, curious, and dedicated researchers to work with her.